-Course # Course Title Credits Fall PATH6060 Introduction to Surgical Pathology & Cytology 2 PATH6070 Introduction to Clinical Laboratory Medicine 2 PATH6080 Introduction to Postmortem Pathology 2 PATH6890 Independent Study in Pathology 1 Spring PATH6060 Introduction to Surgical Pathology & Cytology 2 PATH6070 Introduction to Clinical Laboratory Medicine 2 PATH6080 Introduction to Postmortem Pathology 2 PATH6890 Independent Study in Pathology 1 Summer PATH6060 Introduction to Surgical Pathology & Cytology 2 PATH6070 Introduction to Clinical Laboratory Medicine 2 PATH6080 Introduction to Postmortem Pathology 2 eligible to apply for this program.
+Course # Course Title Credits Fall PATH6060 Introduction to Surgical Pathology & Cytology 2 PATH6070 Introduction to Clinical Laboratory Medicine 2 PATH6080 Introduction to Postmortem Pathology 2 PATH6890 Independent Study in Pathology 1 Spring PATH6060 Introduction to Surgical Pathology & Cytology 2 PATH6070 Introduction to Clinical Laboratory Medicine 2 PATH6080 Introduction to Postmortem Pathology 2 PATH6890 Independent Study in Pathology 1

+Summer PATH6060 Introduction to Surgical Pathology & Cytology 2 PATH6070 Introduction to Clinical Laboratory Medicine 2 PATH6080 Introduction to Postmortem Pathology 2

+Students from LCME accredited medical schools who have completed their second year and are in good academic standing are eligible to apply for this program.
 While the American Board of Pathology gives up to 1 year credit toward certification for time spent as a Fellow, the Fellowship is not limited to those planning to make pathology a career.